 Although the names laetrile, vitamin B 17, and amygdalin are often used interchangeably, they are not the same product.

-Creepy much!
+Sounds creepy!
 To find out where amygdalin occurs in nature, continue reading.

 What Are The Natural Sources Of Amygdalin?